-ADDENDUM: The last section of this document contains a summary of the "Report of a Visit" by the North Central Association (NCA) of Colleges and Schools from September 1997.
+ADDENDUM: Within the last section of this document contains a recent history of planning at Harper and summary of the "Report of a Visit" by the North Central Association (NCA) of Colleges and Schools from September 1997.
 A status update on the issues identified in the NCA visit report also is included.
+The Higher Learning Commission (HLC) will be on campus in November 2007 for a reaccreditation visit.